vasigiurgi/cv-duplicate-detection-mdpi/README.md

 - `--run-investigation`: after verification, run full ELA + JPEG + noise analysis for all candidate pairs.
 - `--selection-mode`:
-  - `balanced`: prefer pairs where both images are similarly suspicious and scores are close.
+  - `balanced`: prefer pairs where both images are similarly suspicious and their composed scores are close.
   - `asymmetry`: prefer pairs with a strong forensic gap, where one image is clearly more suspicious than the other.

 Investigation produces:

 - `data/results/task2_ela_forensics.csv` – detailed forensic metrics and scores per candidate pair.
 - `data/results/ela_forensics/best_pair_*.png` – composite panel for the best pair according to the selected mode.

----

 ### 5.4 Aggregate from existing CSVs